larammerce/docs/8.x/core-concepts/cruds.md

 [[toc]]

-This document reviews how to run CRUD (create, read, update, delete) in Larammerce.
+This document reviews how to implement CRUD (create, read, update, delete) in Larammerce.
-As you know, CRUD is not only related to Larammerce and is related to the structure of the Laravel framework.
+As you know, it is not only related to Larammerce and is related to the structure of the Laravel framework.
-In larammerce, tools have been created to make CRUD easier.
-Also, the created CRUD should be the same as the previous CRUD of the system, so it should be followed the guidelines provided in this document.
+In larammerce, tools have been created to make implement in CRUD easier.
+Also, the created CRUD should be the same as the previous CRUDs of the system, so it should be followed the guidelines provided in this document.

-In this tutorial, the principles of CRUD operation in Larammerce will be taught, so, let's follow a few steps to create CRUD:
+In this tutorial, the principles of CRUD operation in Larammerce will be taught, so, let's follow a few steps to create it:

 **Step 1**: Create Migration